Finding Mental Healthcare for Children of Immigrants

 Finding a mental health professional who can understand and help with these problems can be difficult.
 There are many reasons that parents wait to ask for help.
 These can include:

-- thinking that getting help will keep your child from going to college
+- Thinking that getting help will keep your child from going to college or getting a job in the future

 If you and your child have moved to the United States and are looking for help from a mental health professional, it is helpful for you to know that there are rules every clinician needs to follow.
 The clinician must respect your privacy and keep your information private.
 The clinician needs your permission to talk to anyone about you and your child, including teachers, doctors, and family members.
 They cannot contact the police or other authorities unless your child is being badly hurt or is in danger of hurting themselves or others.